How We Grow

 1. We order most of our seeds from Johnnyseeds and Trueleafmarket, which are seed companies that sell in bulk and provide seeds specifically for growers.
 We have never used and do not plan to use GMO (genetically-modified organisms) seeds, and to our knowledge these companies do not sell them.
 Whenever possible, we order OG (organic) seeds from Johnny’s seeds.
 We also save our own seeds from year-to-year, such as pole beans and watercress, making these more specific to our region.

-Common Questions about gardening:
+Common Questions about Gardening:

 Q: Don’t salt based fertilizers kill off beneficial bacteria and fungi?

 A: It depends on the circumstance.
 If the concentration of salt is too high, it can be detrimental not only to microorganisms but also to the plants we’re trying to grow.
-At lower concentrations, salt nutrients will allow bacteria, fungi, and millions of other microscopic species to grow faster, i.e. nitrogen is the quality of all life.
+At low concentrations, salt nutrients will allow bacteria, fungi, and millions of other microscopic species to grow faster, i.e. nitrogen is the quality of all life.
 If too much nitrogen is added to an ecosystem, the rapid growth of microbes will eventually use up the carbon in the soil, which can lead to a decline in beneficial microorganisms, especially fungi, b/c they utilize carbon residues as their primary source of energy.
-This is why continuous additions of carbon-rich amendments are important (compost, mulch, crop residues).
+This is why continuous additions of carbon-rich amendments are essential (compost, mulch, crop residues).
 As long as farmers continue to see carbon sources as a vital resource, then conservative additions of salt can help to gradually build soils, rather than denude them.

 Q. Is salt fertilizer the same as weed killer?